 The good news is that wherever there is a problem there is also a solution.
 With everything we hear about supporting the sustainability of our planet, we rarely hear how we can support by cultivating our own sustainability.
 True sustainability in our world begins within each of us.
 We can start by observing and exploring what it means to allow ourselves to thrive with a sustainability that comes from our inside out.

 An interesting example of what it means to have sustainability within can be seen in some of the organizations that are out to “save the world”.
 In observing their inner workings we often find stress, exhaustion and other conditions that create an environment of personal lack of sustainability.
 There may also can be blaming, shaming and resistance against the things that are thought to be at the root of the unsustainable processes.
 The questions become are we draining power or building it?
 Are we remembering that what we resist, persists?
 Are we using blaming and shaming as an unproductive way to ignite change?

 Embracing sustainability as a natural aspect of our being includes:

-About the author: Crystal is a certified expansion guide with the Total Integration Institute, author, multidimensional coach and facilitator for the event called Freedom at the Core.
-She also is the instructor and coach for her new online course called Freedom From the Inside Out.
+About the author: Crystal is a certified expansion guide with the Total Integration Institute, author, multidimensional coach and facilitator for the live event called Freedom at the Core.
+She is the instructor and coach for her online course called Freedom From the Inside Out.
 She draws from her own experience and the experience of the thousands of people she has worked with over the past 35 years.
 Crystal is known for the fun and empowering way she supports people in bringing forth the experiences they want in their lives.